 - To see and get a copy of your medical information that is used to make decisions about your care and treatment, including your medical and billing records.
 Under certain circumstances, we may deny your request.
 If we do so, we will send you a written notice describing the basis of our denial.
 Requests must be made in writing.
 We may charge a reasonable fee for copying, mailing or other expenses associated with processing a request.
 If your medical information is maintained electronically, you may request a copy of the information in an electronic format.

-- To request a change or amendment to your medical information if you think it is incorrect or incomplete.
-Requests for an amendment must be made in writing.
+- To request a change or amendment to your medical information.
+Requests for an amendment must be made in writing and provide a reason to support the requested amendment.
 We may deny your request under certain circumstances.
 If we deny your request, we will send you a written notice of denial.
 This notice will describe the reason for our denial and your right to submit a written statement disagreeing with the denial.

 - To receive an accounting of disclosures of your medical information.
 Requests for an accounting must be made in writing.
 An accounting will only include disclosures made during the time period indicated on the request, but may not exceed a period of six years.